 J. phaeocephalus var. paniculatus, plants with many, few-flowered heads.

-J. phaeocephalus var. glomeratus, plants with many, many-flowered heads. (contributed by Mary Ann Machi)
+J. phaeocephalus var. glomeratus, plants with many, many-flowered heads. (link added by Mary Ann Machi)

 [wikipedia] Poisonous Plant: Poisonous plant